-The College of Education Undergraduate Advising Center is the source for information about undergraduate degree programs offered through the College of Education at Texas State.
+The College of Education Advising Center website is the source for information about undergraduate degree programs offered through the College of Education at Texas State.

 The College of Education Undergraduate Advising Center is the source for information about undergraduate programs within the College of Education at Texas State.
 We've compiled a few helpful notes to assist you as you explore our web site's extensive resources for current and prospective students: